reuniware/Xtreme-Minergate-Miner/README.md

 # Xtreme-Minergate-Miner
-Application with Xmrig and XmrMiner (CPU + GPU) for mining Bytecoin on Minergate mining pool.
+Application combining Xmrig and XmrMiner (CPU + GPU) for mining Bytecoin on Minergate mining pool.

+You do not have to install Xmrig and XmrMiner as they are included in the zip folder.

 Download XtremeMinergateMiner.7z or XtremeMinergateMiner.zip